confluentinc/ksql/docs/how-to-guides/query-structured-data.md

 EMIT CHANGES;
 ```

-This query should return the following results.
+Your output should resemble the following results.
 Notice that the column names for the last two columns and `C` and `D` respectively.
 By default, ksqlDB will give the column the name of the last identifier in the arrow chain.
 You can override this by aliasing, such as `b->c AS x`.
 If you drill into nested values that finish with the same identifier name, ksqlDB will force you to provide an alias to avoid ambiguity.

 ```
 +------------------------------+------------------------------+------------------------------+------------------------------+